marcosvbs/scorecaster/README.md

 concurrency.
 SQLite runs in WAL mode with a 20s lock timeout so the background writers don't block page reads.

-For a Railway deployment:
+To deploy (Railway, Render, Fly.io, or a plain VM all work the same way):

-1. Create a service from this repo (it builds the `Dockerfile`).
+1. Build and run the `Dockerfile` as a service on your host.
-2. Add a **volume** mounted at `/data`.
+2. Attach a **persistent volume** mounted at `/data`.
 3. Set environment variables: `SECRET_KEY`, `DEBUG=False`, `ALLOWED_HOSTS`,
    `CSRF_TRUSTED_ORIGINS`, `HTTPS_ONLY=True`, `SQLITE_PATH=/data/db.sqlite3`.
-4. After the first deploy, run `seed_world_cup` and `createsuperuser` once (e.g. from a Railway shell).
+4. After the first deploy, run `seed_world_cup` and `createsuperuser` once (e.g. from a one-off shell on the host).
-5. In the service settings, enable **Wait for CI** so Railway holds each push to `main` until the GitHub Actions checks pass (see below).
+5. If your platform can gate deploys on CI status, enable it so a red run on `main` blocks the deploy (see below).

 ### Continuous integration

 `.github/workflows/ci.yml` runs on every push to `main` and every pull request: the pytest suite (with coverage), `makemigrations --check` + `check --deploy`, and a production Docker image build.
-With **Wait for CI** enabled on the Railway service, a red run blocks the deploy — Railway never builds a broken commit.
-CI runs entirely on GitHub Actions; it adds no Railway usage.
+If your host can hold a deploy until CI passes, a red run blocks it so a broken commit never ships.
+CI runs entirely on GitHub Actions.

 <details>
 <summary><strong>Resetting the database (for testing)</strong></summary>